Answering the Jesus Seminar

 "Jesus appears to have much in common with the Cynic teachers who wandered about in the ancient world, offering their sage advice." (p.
 317).

-Jesus inculcated piety toward God: "Jesus answered him, 'The first of all the commandments is: "Hear, O Israel, the LORD our God, the LORD is one.
-And you shall love the LORD your God with all your heart, with all your soul, with all your mind, and with all your strength."'"
+What was the first commandment, in Jesus' reckoning?: "Hear, O Israel, the LORD our God, the LORD is one.
+And you shall love the LORD your God with all your heart, with all your soul, with all your mind, and with all your strength."
 (Mark 12:29).
-The Cynics distrusted and even mocked the gods, whom they assumed to be plural:
+Did the Cynics share His perception that worshipping the one true and living God comes before all things?
+Or did they distrust and even mock the gods, whom they assumed to be plural:

 "It was a proper answer, then, that Antisthenes used to give them when they asked alms of him: 'I do not support the mother of the gods; that is the gods' business.'"
 (Antisthenes, Frag.
 70 Mullach, Frag. phil.
 Graec. ii., p.
 169 Loeb Edition, Clement of Alexandria).